 It’s helpful to remember that some people with autoimmune disease go into remission on full paleo, with no need to do the AIP at all.
 Others go into remission on the “wiggle room” version of the AIP, while others find strict AIP be the best path to healing.
 It’s perfectly fine to approach healing diets in stages.

 If you have tried the AIP and still have issues, explore the topics below with your healthcare team.
 One of them might be the missing piece to your health.
 Don’t try to do them all at once; I think that would be impossible and unnecessary.
 I understand that we all want to feel better now, but doing too much at once can backfire by overwhelming our bodies and also muddying the experiment with too many variables.
 It can also make it difficult to get enough nutrition.
 Take a deep breath, have patience, and know that one step at a time is the most stable path to healing.
 Each of the bullet points listed below is linked to an article with more information:

 - Wahls Protocol

 I’ve written a series of articles to guide you through the autoimmune protocol, step by step.
 It includes FAQ, mistakes to avoid, book reviews, and more.
 Click here to see the whole list.

 Photo Credit: I fell in the love with the photo at the top of this post.
 It’s a sign you’ll find in many parks undergoing preservation.
-It was taken by the multi-talented Denise Vasquez, who gave me permission to use it with this article.
-Thanks, Denise!
+It was taken by the talented Joy Bethune, who gave me permission to use it with this article.
+Thanks, Joy!

 This post is linked to the following blog carnivals: